VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing: Method

-To ensure balanced utilization of experts during pre-training and prevent expert collapse, we introduce a teacher-level mutual information loss inspired by~\citep{wang2024sparse}.
-This loss maximizes the mutual information between the VFMs $\mathcal{I}_i$ and the experts $\mathcal{E}^n$ across all MoE layers: where we assume each teacher model contributes equally to the overall knowledge, setting $p(\mathcal{I}_i)=\frac{1}{I}$.
-Detailed implementation of $\mathcal{L}_{mi}$ is provided in Appendix~\ref{app: pretrain mi loss}.
-Thus, the training objective is: where we empirically set $\gamma=0.0005$.
+To mitigate optimization conflicts and ensure balanced expert utilization when distilling multiple Vision Foundation Models (VFMs), we introduce a teacher-level mutual information loss~\citep{wang2024sparse}.
+Unlike standard token-level load-balancing heuristics, this objective explicitly maximizes the mutual information between the categorical teacher variable $\mathcal{I}$ and the routed experts $\mathcal{E}^n$ across all MoE layers: